ficusjs/ficusjs/site/app/src/docs/modules.md

 ### When using the all features build

-When using the all features build `dist/index.js`, the `object` argument will contain the following properties.
+When using the all features build `dist/index.js`, the helpers `object` will contain the following properties.

 | Property | Type | Description |
 | --- | --- | --- |